-Accessibility refers not only to the workplace, but also to work equipment such as hardware and software, doors and stairs, traffic routes, escape routes, emergency exits, orientation systems, lighting, washrooms and toilets or furniture.
+Accessibility refers not only to the training, but also to work equipment such as hardware and software, doors and stairs, traffic routes, escape routes, emergency exits, orientation systems, lighting, washrooms and toilets or furnishings.

-In general, barrier-free workplaces should meet the following requirements:
+In general, accessible trainings should meet the following requirements:

-Depending on the needs of the groups of people, the so-called
+Depending on the needs of the groups of calculus, the so-called

-- two-channel principle (good accessibility and usability) or the
+- two-channel-principle (good accessibility and usability) respectively the

-to use.
-For example, information can be displayed via visual-tactile or visual-acoustic sensory pathways.
+should be applied.
+For example, information can be displayed via visual-tactile or visual-acoustic sensory channels.

-Legal and design requirements for barrier-free workplaces are laid down in the Workplace Ordinance (ArbStättV), in the Technical Rules for Workplaces (ASR) and in various DIN standards and ordinances (e.g. DIN 18040 for barrier-free building, DIN EN ISO 6285 for ergonomics, VDU workplace ordinance).
+Legal and design requirements for accessible trainings are laid down in the Workplace Ordinance (ArbStättV), in the technical rules for trainings (ASR) and in various DIN standards and ordinances (e.g. DIN 18040 on barrier-free construction, DIN EN ISO 6285 on ergonomics, VDU training ordinance).